ModalityDance/Omni-R1/README.md

 <details>
 <summary>What PeSFT does?</summary>

-- Supervised finetuning with cross-entropy + **perception alignment loss** to stabilize / improve functional image generation.
+- Supervised finetuning with cross-entropy + perception alignment loss to stabilize functional image generation.

 </details>